SigmaHQ/sigma-specification/appendix_mega_rules.md

 action: correlation
 ```

-#### Related rules
+### Related rules

 **Attribute:** rules

 Refers to one or multiple Sigma or Correlations rules.
 Allowing the user to chain multiple correlations together.
-A rule can be referred by the `id` or (to be defined) `name` attribute of a Sigma rule.
+A rule can be referred to by the `id` or (to be defined) `name` attribute of a Sigma rule.
 Latter is a human-readable name and improves the readability of correlation rules.

 ```yaml
 title: login brute force